WriteEditor/ryan-rushing/_posts/writing/_design-or-pornography.md

+---
+layout: listing
-#Design or Pornography
+title: Design or Pornography
+category: writing
+---

-A favorite conversation topic among designers seems to be whether something should be classified as design or art, and the logical extension is whether the creator was acting as a designer, or simply an artist.
+Occasionally the conversation topic arises among designers asking whether something should be classified as design or art.
+We discuss whether or not the creator was acting as a designer or simply an artist, implying the latter is more undesirable.

-The label of artist in this context isn't considered desirable, when the designer label is the other option.

-To break this down a little further, when work is considered art, and not design, the argument has little to do with looks, but rather the argument inherently revolves around *meaning*.
-Was thought, research, and study, poured into the final product?
-Many folks would call that design.
-Unless you're talking to Leonardo Da Vinci, the painter the Mona Lisa.
+When work is diminished to art, we're saying the work lacks inherent value, other than visual stimulation.
+(Alternatively, when we elevate work to art, we're essentially saying it came to existence by unknown, black magic.)
+A fork in the kitchen drawer is design, but a fork on a pedistool in the museum is art.

+When we ask whether